 - camelcase — enforce camelcase naming convention

 - and much more.

-In a code review process, for instance, instead of looking to coding syntax, the reviewer can look at the architecture of what is being developed, and provide valuable feedback to solve such problem in a good way.
+In a code review process, for instance, instead of looking to coding syntax issues, the reviewer can look at the architecture of what is being developed, and provide valuable feedback to solve such problem in a good way.
 And talking about code review, let’s move to the next item.

 3. Code review is a very good way to improve coding skills

 A feature branch (or a pull request) can only be merged to master after code review approval, besides having to pass all the already mentioned tests.

 I’ve learned that this is one of the best ways of understanding what works and what does not work, to move or continue in a specific direction.
 We run A/B experiments to understand what causes a positive impact on our users, as a way to deliver to them a service they like to use.
 We experiment new things internally, before putting new features into production.
 We use feature flags so that we can deploy new features to production and experiment with a reduced group of users, allowing us to learn and improve a lot before removing the flag and making the feature available for all our user’s base.
 And we also experiment in “internal projects”, such as using a new technology, for example, as we’re doing with visual regression tests.